 Flutter is still an immature framework

-Dart is also pretty immature.
+Dart is also pretty immature

 It's kind of like taking a step back when compared to Swift and Kotlin: it has fewer features, or the existing ones aren't quite well-refined.
-Dart, as well as Flutter, are changing rapidly.
+Dart, as well as Flutter, is changing rapidly.
 That can cause maintenance problems.